sh1boot/sh1boot.github.io/_posts/2024-01-13-hash-map-reduction-operations.md

 I notice that some defaults for things like STL `unordered_map` are a bit scary.
-The function to reduce the range of the hash down to the size of the table is modulo, and the default hash for integers is the identity function.
+The function to reduce the range of the hash down to the size of the table is remainder, and the default hash for integers is the identity function.

 Yikes.

 To be fair, no matter how naive or lazy an algorithm seems, it probably has cases where it excels.
-Here, if you're making a table of ints distributed uniformly over an unspecified range without many gaps it may be almost the best thing (just optimise the mod), but that's olmost a vector.
+Here, if you're making a table of ints distributed uniformly over an unspecified range without many gaps it may be almost the best thing (just optimise that mod), but that's almost a vector.

 Obivously I, having my blog almost entirely dedicated to the subject, believe that the proper way to map a uniformly distributed random bit pattern (as a